One Nine Elms: Sale and design development

 In July 2016, Wanda One arranged financing for the development.
-As part of the scheme, Dalian Wanda are required to pay £20m to contribute to the London Underground extension of the Northern line and for affordable housing which will be built in another location.
+As part of the scheme, Dalian Wanda were required to pay £20m to contribute to the London Underground extension of the Northern line and for affordable housing which was built in another location.

 Wider regeneration

 The construction of One Nine Elms is part of a wider redevelopment of the Nine Elms area of London which will include 16,000 new homes as well as the relocation of the U.S. Embassy in London from Grosvenor Square, Mayfair.

 Construction

 Demolition of the Market Towers began in May 2014 by McGee Group and was completed in April 2015.
 Foundation works are taking place following demolition.

 In April 2015, it was announced that the developer had awarded the main contract for One Nine Elms to China's largest construction group China State Construction Engineering Corporation (CSCEC) as well as Interserve in a joint venture known as CI-ONE.
 However, that deal collapsed in April 2016, with Balfour Beatty becoming the new contractor, signing a pre-construction agreement with Wanda One in July 2016.
 However, that contract came to an end in November 2016 after the two companies failed to agree terms for a new main build contract.
 In January 2017, Multiplex was announced as the new main contractor for the development.

 In January 2018, Wanda sold their interest in the project to R&F Properties, another Chinese firm, for £59 million.

 In November 2020, it was announced that the complex's luxury hotel, originally to be branded as a Wanda Vista Hotel, would instead be branded as a Park Hyatt.

 Construction of One Nine Elms was expected to be completed in 2022.
 Progress slowed by February 2022 as R&F Properties was reported to have stopped paying the main contractor Multiplex.
+In June 2022, the company secured £772m of additional funding, and a new completion target date of late 2023 was set.
+The Park Hyatt London River Thames hotel is set to open in mid-2024.

+The building reached "practical completion" in June 2024.